bentanw/messagingApp/README.md

 ## Messaging App
-This project was built using React, Firebase, MaterialUI, and Tailwind
+This project was built using React, Firebase, MaterialUI, ShadCN, and Tailwind

 ### Features:
 - [x] Sign in